thericardoac/drawing-board/README.md

-Since the original way to use the canvas (just hovering to paint) causes the user to start painting as soon as it enters the canvas, it was considered to implement a click-and-drag feature to paint inside the canvas, but it introduced a bug where if the user, not knowing, clicks-and-drags the invisible dot border, it will continue to paint/erase even if the user is no longer holding the mouse click.
+Since the original way to use the canvas (just hovering to paint) causes the user to start painting as soon as it enters the canvas, it was considered to implement a click-and-drag feature to paint inside the canvas, but it introduced a bug where if the user, not knowing, click-and-drags the invisible dot border, it will continue to paint/erase even if the user is no longer holding the mouse click.

 Because of both methods having disadvantages, it is that now, the canvas